This one little trick can bring about enhanced training stability, the use of larger learning rates and improved scaling properties

 This also makes Cloud Run a strong solution for Docker’s recently announced OSS MCP Gateway and Model Runner, making it easy for developers to take the AI applications locally to production in the cloud seamlessly.
 By supporting Docker’s recent addition of ‘models’ to the open Compose Spec, you can deploy these complex solutions to the cloud with a single command.

 Let's review the compose file for the above demo.
-It consists of a multi-container application (defined in services
+It consists of a multi-container application (defined in services) built from sources and leveraging a storage volume (defined in volumes).
+It also uses the new models attribute to define AI models and a Cloud Run-extension defining the runtime image to use:

 We’re committed to offering developers maximum flexibility and choice by adopting open standards and supporting various agent frameworks.
 This collaboration on Cloud Run and Docker is another example of how we aim to simplify the process for developers to build and deploy intelligent applications.